The Rhythm Evaluation for AntiCoagulaTion With Continuous Monitoring of Atrial Fibrillation (REACT-AF)

 2. Current treatment with warfarin and unwilling or unable to take a DOAC.

-3. The participant is a woman who is pregnant, nursing, or of child-bearing potential and is not on birth control.
+3. The participant is a woman who is pregnant or nursing.

 4. The participant is being treated with chronic aspirin, another anti-platelet agent, or chronic NSAIDS outside of current medical guidelines (e.g., primary stroke prevention in patients with atrial fibrillation, primary prevention of cardiovascular events, pain relief, fever, gout) and is unwilling or unable to discontinue use for the study duration.

-9. Participant needs Direct Oral Anticoagulation (DOAC) for reasons other than preventing stroke or arterial embolism resulting from AF (i.e., preventing Deep Vein Thrombosis (DVT) or Pulmonary Embolism (PE)) or needs permanent Oral Anticoagulant (OAC) (i.e., congenital heart defects, prosthetic heart valve).
+12. Participant needs DOAC for reasons other than preventing stroke or arterial embolism resulting from AF (i.e., preventing Deep Vein Thrombosis (DVT) or PE) or needs permanent OAC (i.e., congenital heart defects, prosthetic heart valve).

-18. > 5% burden premature atrial or ventricular depolarizations on any given calendar day on pre-enrollment cardiac monitoring.
+21. > 5% burden of premature atrial or ventricular depolarizations on pre-enrollment cardiac monitoring.

 • Major surgery in the previous month

-• Planned surgery or intervention in the next three months.
+• Planned surgery or intervention in the next three months that would require cessation of anticoagulation > 2 weeks.

 • Gastrointestinal hemorrhage within the past year unless the cause has been permanently eliminated (e.g., by surgery)